 The right handoff depends on the business.
 Some operators need a bill pushed to QuickBooks or Xero.
 Some need COGS classification.
 Some need invoice matching.
 Some need the PO and supplier thread preserved for audit.

-The important point is that accounting should receive the final state of the order, not the original PO snapshot.
-This is why PO-invoice mismatch is so common in manual stacks.
+The important point is that accounting should receive the current supplier-confirmed and received state of the order, not only the original PO snapshot.
+This is why PO-invoice mismatch is common in manual stacks.
 The supplier conversation changed the order, but the accounting system only saw the first version.
 We cover that failure in Why Your Invoice Never Matches Your PO.

 The buyer checklist